illBeRoy/advent-2022/README.md

 ## Q&A
 ### Why no day 1?
-I completed the first day's puzzle in Typescript :)
+I completed the first day's puzzle using Typescript :)

 ### How to run with my own input?
 Come on, the fun part of AoC is solving the puzzles yourself.